What is Cast Iron?

 How Do I Clean Cast Iron?

 Cleaning cast iron is a bit more involved than other types of cookware.
 But that doesn’t mean it’s complicated.
 On the contrary, it becomes second nature fairly quickly.
 The first thing to do is remove any food left in the pan, then rinse with hot water.
-Next, take a brush and a little soap and clean the pan.
+Next, take a brush and a little soap (if desired) and clean the pan.
 After that, dry the pan thoroughly.
 Once the pan is dry, add a thin layer of oil over the entire pan with a paper towel.
 It is now ready for storing until the next time you use it.

 Can I Use Soap?